SpacehuhnTech/Huhnitor/README.md

 ## Drivers

 Your deauther is not detected when plugged in?
+**Make sure the USB connection is working.
+Some cables can only charge but not transmit data.**
 Depending on the serial chip that is used on the ESP8266 development board you have, you might need to install the right driver:

 * [CP210x](https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers)